Extinction Rebellion climate protests kick off in Berlin | DW | 07.10.2019

-Protesters around the world are calling on governments and businesses to do more to avoid climate catastrophe.
-Organizers promised a display of civil disobedience "five times larger" than a mass demonstration in April.
+Protesters around the world are calling on governments to do more to avoid climate catastrophe.
+Germany was following in the footsteps of Australia and New Zealand, where arrests had been made due to disobedience.

 Climate activists from Extinction Rebellion (XR) blocked roads around Berlin's Victory Column near the Brandenburg Gate early on Monday morning as the first wave of demonstrations in a day of "civil disobedience" got underway in the German capital.